Emirates of the Sokoto Caliphate

 The Sokoto Caliphate was a loose confederation of emirates that recognized the suzerainty of the Amir al-Mu'minin.
 The caliphate was established in 1809 and later became the largest pre-colonial African state.
 The boundaries of the caliphate are part of present-day Cameroon, Burkina Faso, Niger, and Nigeria.

-According to historian Mahmud Modibbo Tukur, by the turn of the 20th-century, the Sokoto Caliphate covered an area of about 150,000 square miles (388,500 square kilometers), not including parts of Adamawa (Fombina), located in modern-day Cameroon, which is estimated to cover over 100,000 square kilometers.
+According to historian Mahmud Modibbo Tukur, by the turn of the 20th-century, the Sokoto Caliphate covered an area of about 388,500 square kilometres (or 150,000 square miles), not including parts of Adamawa (Fombina), located in modern-day Cameroon, which is estimated to cover over 100,000 square kilometres.

 At the end of the 19th-century, the Caliphate comprised 30 emirates, excluding its twin capitals of Gwandu and Sokoto.
 Some of these emirates had autonomous sub-emirates under them, with Adamawa having the most, numbering over 40.
+Most of the emirates were grouped by regional titles: the western emirates were known as the aqalim al-gharb; the southern ones aqalim al-yemen; and the emirates in the no-man's-land between Hausaland and Borno as Borno Gudiri or Ghaladi.
+The eastern and western territories were administered from the twin capitals of Sokoto and Gwandu respectively.